My Humming Word

 Mamatvamuroya na yatha tathasmin deheti matram bata mudharausha.

 “You are pure, enlightened and taintless; leave the illusoriness of the world and wake up from this deep slumber of delusion.
-Do not cry, you are pure; the name you have is not yours, just an imaginary superimposition on you: The body comprised of five elements is not you nor you belong to it.
+Do not cry, you are pure; the name you have is not yours, it’s just an imaginary superimposition on you: The body comprised of five elements is not you nor you belong to it.
 The lord of universe doesn’t cry either; this sound is an illusion attributed to you, O Prince!
-The qualities imagined as belonging to you are in reality belong to elements that constitute senses.
-These mundane elements with accumulation or reduction within the body acquire the condition of growth….through the addition of food water and drink; it is not the growth or diminution of you.
+The qualities imagined as belonging to you are in reality belong to the elements that constitute senses.
+These mundane elements with accumulation or reduction within the body acquire the condition of growth….through the assimilation of food, water and drink; it is not the growth or diminution of you.
 You remain constant within the body which is like a shell that gets worn out with time.
 ‘Father’, ‘son’, ‘mother’, ’wife’, ‘mine’, ‘not mine’… … These are all only references to various aggregations of elements; do not assign much significance to them.
-The deluded one thinks objects of enjoyment give happiness; the wise knows the same object of happiness would also become a source of pain.
-The carriage that moves on the earth is different from the person seated in it; similarly, the Self resides within the body, without attachment.
+The deluded one thinks that the objects of enjoyment give happiness; the wise knows the same object of happiness would also become a source of pain.
+The carriage (vehicle) that moves on the earth is different from the person seated in it; similarly, the ‘Self’ resides within the body, without attachment.
 The deluded Jiva thinks I am this body; how foolish is this ignorance!”

-10,138 total views, 36 views today
+17,548 total views, 7 views today

 Do you like Dr. Jaipal Singh's articles?
 Follow on social!